ibois-epfl/augmented-stacking/README.md

 * Try making a live image
 * Cleaning up the code
 * Cover the Object with paint, make it less reflective
+* Make new calibration target super-easy for the Zed to detect
+* Optional but very nice: plot ROI on the AR system to see edges of vision
+* Two complete calibrations (save data without overwriting!) with more points (4x5 grid) with and without distortion correction and compare residuals.
+If residual higher with projector “distortion correction” → we should implement distortion in the projection function.
+If the same → Error is coming from somewhere else.
+If lower → that’s a pretty good calibration!
+* Implement a loop to read depth cam and plot either greylevels or objects above a threshold on projector
+* With the above tool, check the calibration in ROI limits and different Z-levels